KonstantinosChanioglou/Hangman/README.md

-# Hangman
-Hangman for 2 players
+#Hangman for 2 players

-->Player 1 enters a valid word for guessing
++ Player 1 enters a valid word for guessing

-->Player 2 starts guessing
++ Player 2 starts guessing

-How to run
+#How to run

-->python Hangman.py
+#python Hangman.py